inspatiallabs/inspatial-dev/CONTRIBUTING.md

-# 🚀 Contributing to Our Awesome Project
+# 🚀 Contributing to InSpatial Core

 First off, thank you for considering contributing to InSpatial!
 It's people like you that make this project such a great tool. 🎉